 Setting up an online store is now simpler than ever.
-The market is full with original products that will enable you to create and manage your e-commerce website with ease.
-Two of these solutions stand out, as they take a lot of the market.
-As of 2018, almost 30% of all online stores are handled by WooCommerce while Magento is the most popular Content Management System dedicated specifically to e-commerce.
-Let’s forget about Shopify here for a while and take a closer look at the differences, benefits and drawbacks of these two.
+The market is full of original products that will enable you to create and manage your an e-commerce website with ease.
+Two of these solutions stand out, as they take their fair share lot of the market.
+As of 2018, almost 30% of all online stores are handled by WooCommerce while Magento remains the most popular Content Management System available dedicated specifically to e-commerce.
+Let’s forget about Shopify here for a while and together take a closer look at the differences, benefits and drawbacks of these two.

 Ecommerce Usage Statistics for 2018